Why lead response time is crucial to achieving sales targets

 Studies bear out the new five-minute rule:

-So, while we all agree that some things in life — a summer’s walk on the beach, brewing the perfect cup of coffee, or cooking a rack of ribs — are best performed at a slow and leisurely pace, when it comes to inbound response, having the speed to lead is an incomparable advantage.
+So, while we all agree that some things in life—a summer walk on the beach, brewing the perfect cup of coffee, or cooking a rack of ribs—are best performed at a slow and leisurely pace, when it comes to inbound response, speed-to-lead is a decisive advantage.
+Are you looking to book more appointments with your customers but keep getting caught up with other tasks?
+Here are some tips that might help you out.

 No credit card required